Post

 applicable law.

-If you see output similar to the above, you’ve successfully logged in remotely via SSH.
-To end the session, enter the exit command.
+If you see output roughly like the above, you’ve successfully logged in remotely via SSH.
+To end the session, type exit.

 6-3. (optional) Push to Docker Hub

-To be able to pull and use the development environment image you created whenever needed, it’s good to push the built image to Docker Hub.
+If you want to be able to pull and use the development environment image you created in the previous steps anytime you need, it’s a good idea to push the built image to Docker Hub.

-To push your image to Docker Hub, you need your own Docker account.
-If you don’t have one yet, complete the registration at https://app.docker.com/signup first.
+To push your own image to Docker Hub, you need a Docker account.
+If you don’t have one yet, sign up first at https://app.docker.com/signup.

 6-3-1.
 Log in to Docker Hub